Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Introduction

-Our expectation that a course can and should deliver roughly equal results, on average, independent of demographic group membership has been called the ``Equity of Parity'' model of equity.\cite{Rodriguez2012Impact} If a racial/ethnic group consistently receives a lower average grade than their peers then this model looks to changes in the course to rectify the inequity.
-Racial/ethnic inequities that are caused by the course may be considered to be part of a larger system of structural racism.\cite{Omi2015} Adopting a course deficit model for our explanation of a demographic gap is a natural result of expecting equity of parity.
+Our expectation that a course can and should deliver roughly equal results, on average, independent of demographic group membership has been called the ``Equity of Parity'' model of equity \cite{Rodriguez2012Impact}.
+If a racial/ethnic group consistently receives a lower average grade than their peers then this model looks to changes in the course to rectify the inequity.
+Racial/ethnic inequities that are caused by the course may be considered to be part of a larger system of structural racism\cite{Omi2015}.
+Adopting a course deficit model for our explanation of a demographic gap is a natural result of expecting Equity of Parity.
+This is because with an Equity of Parity model, any average differences in preparation or prior experiences between groups would not impact the groups' odds of being successful, thus any deviation from Equity of Parity is the fault of the course.
 It is also a particularly fruitful approach because attributing a demographic grade gap to the course may provide the instructor, who has control over the course, with the power to make changes toward achieving equity of parity.
 In contrast, the other prominent model of demographic grade gaps, the ``Student Deficit model'', attributes demographic inequities to student-level issues such as math and physics preparation.
 Lack of preparation presumably involves past inequities that are not easily dealt with by the instructor of a course.
 So the Course Deficit Model allows an instructor to see themselves as responsible for equity in their course, instead of solving any past inequities.

 In comparing different demographic groups we will be discussing the differences in the average grades between the different demographic groups.
-These kinds of demographic gap studies (sometimes termed ``gap gazing''\cite{Rodriguez2001}), have been subject to critiques recently.\cite{Gutierrez2008} We share these concerns and note that a growing body of recent research can be used as evidence that these critiques are well taken.
+These kinds of demographic gap studies (sometimes termed ``gap gazing'' \cite{Rodriguez2001}), have been subject to critiques recently \cite{Gutierrez2008}.
+We share these concerns and note that a growing body of recent research can be used as evidence that these critiques are well taken.
 In the remainder of the introduction to this paper we will first outline some of the critiques of much of the literature on demographic grade gaps, connect that criticism to recent research, and outline how the data presented in this paper fits into the discussion.